ModelValidationProgram/EasternOysterEnvData/notebook/VA_CB_HC_Med_W.md

-## Pop ID: VA_CB_HC_Med_W
+## Pop ID: VA_CB_HC_High_W

 ## Map:

 Lat/long for population is approximate, this is Erin's note on it: *APPROXIMATE- picture of the sampling site on a map was provided by Jess.
 Lat and Long approximate by Erin on google maps using this.
 I checked it today and got a slightly more accurate number based on the map provided.*
-Lat/long for environmental data temp is exact and for sal it is the same as the populations lat/long.
+Lat/long for environmental data temp is exact and for sal it is the same as the population's lat/long.

 https://www.google.com/maps/d/edit?mid=1ggc_n7JouNgYYtTQXOugT8_ILX3KdCen&ll=37.52139233253085%2C-76.02792199999999&z=9